soldni/necessary/README.md

 # Necessary

-Python package to enforce optional dependencies.
+Python package that can be used to enforce optional dependencies are installed when a module is imported.
+Necessary stads for "Now Ensures Correct Existence of Select Software, or Add Resource Yourself!"

 Install with: